fgasdia/RootsAndPoles.jl/README.md

 ### Additional parameters

-Additional parameters can be provided to the tesselation and GRPF algorithms by explicitly passing a `GRPFParams` struct.
+Additional parameters can be provided to the tessellation and GRPF algorithms by explicitly passing a `GRPFParams` struct.

 The two most useful parameters are `tess_sizehint` for the final total number of nodes in the internal `DelaunayTessellation2D` object and the root finder `tolerance` at which the mesh refinement stops.
-Just like `sizehint!` for other collections, setting `tess_sizehint` to a value approximately equal to the final number of nodes in the tesselation can improve performance. `tolerance` is the largest triangle edge length of the candidate edges defined in the `origcoords` domain.
+Just like `sizehint!` for other collections, setting `tess_sizehint` to a value approximately equal to the final number of nodes in the tessellation can improve performance. `tolerance` is the largest triangle edge length of the candidate edges defined in the `origcoords` domain.
 In practice, the root and pole accuracy is a larger value than `tolerance`, so `tolerance` needs to be set smaller than the desired tolerance on the roots and poles.

 By default, the value of `tess_sizehint` is 5000 and the `tolerance` is 1e-9, but they can be specified by providing the `GRPFParams` argument
 ```julia
 zroots, zpoles = grpf(simplefcn, origcoords, GRPFParams(5000, 1e-9))
 ```

-Beginning version 1.1.0, calls to the provided function, e.g. `simplefcn`, can be **multithreaded** using Julia's `@threads` capability.
+Beginning version `v1.1.0`, calls to the provided function, e.g. `simplefcn`, can be **multithreaded** using Julia's `@threads` capability.
 The function is called at every node of the triangulation and the results should be independent of one another.
 For fast-running functions like `simplefcn`, the overall runtime of `grpf` is dominated by the Delaunay Triangulation itself, but for more complicated functions, threading can provide a significant advantage.
 To enable multithreading of the function calls, specify so as a `GRPFParams` argument
 ```julia
 zroots, zpoles = grpf(simplefcn, origcoords, GRPFParams(5000, 1e-9, true))
 ```
 By default, `multithreading = false`.

-Additional parameters which can be controlled are `maxiterations`, `maxnodes`, and `skinnytriangle`. `maxiterations` sets the maximum number of mesh refinement iterations and `maxnodes` sets the maximum number of nodes allowed in the `DelaunayTessellation2D` before returning. `skinnytriangle` is the maximum allowed ratio of the longest to shortest side length in a tesselation triangle before the triangle is automatically subdivided in the mesh refinement step.
+Additional parameters which can be controlled are `maxiterations`, `maxnodes`, and `skinnytriangle`. `maxiterations` sets the maximum number of mesh refinement iterations and `maxnodes` sets the maximum number of nodes allowed in the `DelaunayTessellation2D` before returning. `skinnytriangle` is the maximum allowed ratio of the longest to shortest side length in a tessellation triangle before the triangle is automatically subdivided in the mesh refinement step.
 Default values are

   - `maxiterations`: 100
   - `maxnodes`: 500000